1

 Providing W-2s to employees

-Any W-2 reporting Colorado tax information may be furnished to the employee electronically, to the extent permitted by federal law.
-Please see IRS Publication 15-A, Employer’s Supplemental Tax Guide for additional information about furnishing W-2s to employees electronically.
+Any W-2 reporting Colorado tax information may be furnished to the employee electronically, to the extent permitted by federal law. for additional information about furnishing W-2s to employees electronically, see IRS Publication 15-A, Employer’s Supplemental Tax Guide.

 Colorado resident employees